appcornerit/AppCorner-Social/appcorner.it/README.md

 See API detail on [wiki](https://github.com/appcornerit/AppCorner-Social/wiki/AppCorner.it-API)

 See how to join to [iTunes Affiliate Program](https://www.apple.com/itunes/affiliates/resources/documentation/itunes_app_store_affiliate_program.html)

+###You can use AppCorner for iPhone to show your posted apps with your comments on your website an make money with your iTunes affiliate token

+Post at least one app in AppCorner for iPhone, retrive your facebook id (you could add a breakpoint in  PFLogInViewController.m for facebookId variable).

+Paste your facebook id in `appcorner.js`, open userapps.html (is responsive), that's it!

 ##Contribute to open source
 I encourage anyone who wants to build your own widgets to show the apps as open source, who know php could create a plugin for wordpress.